Fong20/PicoCTF/General Skills/Binary Search.md

 - guess_count: tracks the number of guesses initiated by the player
 - guess: the value which is guessed by the player by inputting a number

-Once we have understand the function of the variables, we can have a rough hunch on how the algoritm works.
+Once we have understand the function of the variables, we can have a rough hunch on how the algorithm works.
 Below is a brief description on how the algorithm works:

 1. The program will generate a random number between 1 and 1000 and store it in the target variable
 2. The MAX_GUESSES variable is set to 10 so that it limits the player to only 10 attempts in guessing the correct number